Bachelor of Jazz Studies Student Handbook

 Message from the Dean

 Welcome to the Desautels Faculty of Music at the University of Manitoba.
-We have a full-time resident faculty of outstanding and internationally recognized performers, composers, scholars, and researchers who are dedicated to our diverse student body, whether that teaching occurs in private lessons, masterclasses, large or small ensembles, or in the classroom.
+We have a full-time resident faculty of 30 outstanding and internationally recognized performers, composers, scholars, and researchers who are dedicated to our diverse student body, whether that teaching occurs in private lessons, masterclasses, large or small ensembles, or in the classroom.
 Our students also have access to internationally recognized visiting artists and scholars through masterclasses, lectures, and special performances.

-Our faculty is pleased to be a vital component of the Winnipeg arts community.
+Our faculty is proud to be a vital component of the Winnipeg arts community.
 Our city boasts an exceptional symphony, opera company, ballet company, several chamber orchestras, both early and new music groups, an extremely active jazz scene, and vibrant art galleries and professional theatres.
 With such diversity, Winnipeg is one of the most inspiring centres for the arts in Canada.
 Our students are enriched by the countless opportunities to which they are exposed—both as musicians and as audience members.
-Although we are the province’s largest university, it is a cornerstone of our program that our faculty and staff provide the individual care and attention for each individual student.
+Although we are Manitoba’s largest university, it is a cornerstone of our program that our faculty and staff provide individual care and attention for each student.
 We are committed to sustaining a safe and nurturing environment for all our students, faculty, and staff.

 Staff Contact List